 The Maine Food Strategy (MFS) offers a clear vision to create a sustainable, more balanced food system through the 'Framework,' a model to focus and coordinate individuals and groups working towards widespread food systems change.
-The Framework is based on input from stakeholders who identified priorities particularly important to the future of Maine’s food system.

 An extensive searchable library of Food Council info can be found at the national Food Policy Network at John Hopkins University:

 Mark Winne has written extensively about Food Councils and the broader food movement:

 Network Pioneer, June Holley''s

 The New Network Leader: Blogs, Articles, and Videos.

 Connecting to Change The World, a book focused on Networks.

 Add your information to the MAINE FOOD ATLAS!

 The Maine Food Atlas is a collaborative project created and administered by the Network of Community Food Councils and Center for Community GIS.
 It is fueled by statewide participation from hundreds of local food businesses and organizations.